jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 This follows the same principles as for the Docker, with one small change that your container within the pod much run as **privileged**.

-The devices in Kubernetes are added as a host path mounts, they are not separated into separate volumes as in the Docker.
+The devices in Kubernetes are added as host path mounts, they are not separated into separate volumes like in the Docker example.

 1. Example Kubernetes (API version 1) configuraton file written in YAML: